Keytrade Bank and cookies

-A cookie is a simple computer data file that is sent with the pages of this website.
+A cookie is a simple computer data file..
 It can then be stored on the hard drive of your computer, tablet or mobile phone by your browser.

 What is the purpose of cookies?

-Cookies allow our website to recognise you, while at the same time safeguarding your anonymity.
-The site learns your preferences and automatically adjusts to your wishes.
-However, that information is in no way linked to your name or identity.
-For example, thanks to these cookies, you can browse our site in your own language, so you don't have to enter your log-in details every time you visit it.
+Cookies allow our Website to recognize you.
+The Website learns your preferences and automatically adjusts to your wishes.
+For example, thanks to these cookies, you can browse our site in your own language, so you don't have to enter your language details every time you visit it.
 So cookies ensure that your visit of Keytrade Bank's site is much faster and more enjoyable.

 Cookies can also help with assessing the popularity of web pages or the average time spent during your visit.
 A cookie can also be used for commercial purposes.
 For example, they can keep track of your areas of interest, so that you only see advertisements that may be of interest to you.